m4sterbunny/rtd-gcp-cloud/source/pages/storage.rst

 + App Engine
 + Kubernetes Engine

-As with all GCP services, choose region and zone.
+As with most GCP services, choose region and zone.
 A basic instance is cheapest, but does not support replicas.
-The Redis instance will be available on your default netwok and its IP range may be defined or labels added.
+The Redis instance will be available on your default network and its IP range may be defined or labels added.

-Persistant Disks
+Persistent Disks
 ----------------

-Persistant storage can be associated with your VMs in Compute Engine and Kubernetes Engine.
+Persistent storage can be associated with your VMs in Compute Engine and Kubernetes Engine.
+Capacity of up to 64TB.
+Data is encrypted at rest.
+Zonal storage or regional storage is available.
+If zonal is chosen, the data is stored across multiple physical drives.
+If regional storage is selected, then the date is replicated across zones providing redundancy.

 As block storage, such disks can support file systems.
 The drive is virtual and accessible via your VM.
-Local SSD (solid state, i.e. high-performace, low latency) drives are an option, but these do not persist through shutdown of the VM.
+Local SSD (solid state, i.e. high-performance, low latency) drives are an option, but these do not persist through shutdown of the VM.

 SSDs are ideal for high-performance, whether with random access or sequential access patterns.
 They are more expensive than the longer latency, spinning hard disk drive (HDD).